ThatOneCalculator/DiscordRPCMaker/README.md

 2. (Windows/macOS) Install the program.

 ### Part 3: Generating your presence
-##### ⚠️ These new instructions might not work for everyone yet!
-If you're having problems, refer to old_instructions.md ⚠️

 1. Open a console.
 This will vary by operating system.
 - **Windows**: Open a program called `cmd`.